apache/flink-cdc/docs/content/connectors/mongodb-cdc.md

       <td>optional</td>
       <td style="word-wrap: break-word;">0</td>
       <td>Integer</td>
-      <td> Change stream cursor batch size.
+      <td>Change stream cursor batch size.
 Specifies the maximum number of change events to return in each batch of the response from the MongoDB cluster.
-The default is 0 meaning it uses the servers default.</td>
+The default is 0 meaning it uses the servers default value.</td>
     </tr>
     <tr>
       <td>poll.max.batch.size</td>